*** Pour lire la version française de ce texte, cliquez ici! ***

 Accessorize your outfit

-Bring « heat packs » with you
+Bring « heat packs »

-Use props that will keep you warm
+Use props to keep you warm

-Last update: February 2024
+Last update: April 2026

 Would you like to book a session like this?
 Contact me at lisamarie.savard@yahoo.ca to do so!